 This is part 1 of a 2-part series on brand positioning and messaging.
 In this first post, I’ll walk step by step through the process of developing your brand positioning.
-In the next post, I’ll then talk about using the positioning language to develop your brand messaging.
+In part 2, I’ll then talk about using the positioning language to develop your brand messaging.

 Steps 1 – 3: Define Your Mission, Vision and Core Values